 The forest and shrine here are covered in green moss that looks beautiful on its stone torii gate and stone steps leading up to the shrine.
 While walking up the stone steps be sure to turn around and admire the Ogata Plains with the cedar forest and stone torii gates in the foreground.

 You can make an offering and prayer at the front of the shrine and walk around the shrine to see some of the masterful woodwork that adorns the walls and ceilings.
 There is also a small hill next to the shrine that you can walk up to get an expansive view of the Ogata Plains.

-I loved how I could transition between a rocky gorge with a beautiful waterfall, to wide open farmland as far as the eye can see, and finally to a lush green cedar forest temple in such a short amount of time by foot.
+I loved how I could transition from a rocky gorge with a beautiful waterfall to wide-open farmland as far as the eye could see, and finally to a lush green cedar forest temple in such a short amount of time by foot.

 To those looking to rest and eat after your visit, there is a small restaurant right next to Harajiri Falls.
 You may also purchase some food and sit out on the benches that look into the basin of Harajiri Falls.

 Harajiri Falls can be reached by a 5 minute taxi ride or 20 minute stroll through the countryside from JR Ogata Station.
-The flat terrain and open roads of Ogata also would make for a relaxing ride via bicycle for those looking to do a cycling tour in this area.
+Ogata’s flat terrain and open roads also would make for a relaxing ride via bicycle for those looking to do a cycling tour in this area.

 I had chosen to travel through Ogata via a rental car I picked up from Oita Station.
-These falls had their own dedicated parking lot that was free to use and gave me easy access to Harajiri Falls and Ninomiya Hachiman Shrine.
+These falls had a dedicated parking lot that was free to use and gave me easy access to Harajiri Falls and Ninomiya Hachiman Shrine.